LogicalMind123/ACeT-paper/README.md

 Typical install time on a "normal" desktop: ~ 15 minutes on common broadband.

 # 3) Demo (small data)
-This demo uses the small sample CSVs included in the repo.
-It generates example figures/metrics.
+This demo runs the clearance parity analysis on the small CSVs included in the repository.
 Run: bash run.sh demo

-Expected output: figures and CSVs under results/demo/ (e.g., viscosity_pred_vs_true.png, viscosity_feature_importance.png, viscosity_predictions.csv, viscosity_bootstrap_metrics.csv)
+Expected output: figures and CSVs under results/demo/ (e.g., clearance_parity_loglog.png, clearance_error_cdf.png, (any other clearance_* files produced by the script))
 Expected runtime on a normal desktop (CPU): ~2-5 minutes.
+Expected outputs folder: We also include pre-generated demo outputs in results/expected_demo/ so reviewers can preview example figures and tables without running the code.
+Note on repository size: Only results/expected_demo/ is tracked in Git.
+All other results/ outputs are ignored to keep the repository light.

 # 4) Instructions for use (full reproduction)
 Reproduce each analysis: